This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 It can be difficult for someone with a criminal record to find employment.
 More than 80 percent of U.S. employers perform criminal background checks on prospective employees.

-Researchers Al Blumstein and Kiminori Nakamura believe there is and that when that point is reached, a potential employer should no longer consider an ex-offender's record relevant.
+Researchers Al Blumstein and Kiminori Nakamura believe there is and that when that point is reached, a potential employer should no longer consider an individual's criminal record relevant.
 Why?
-Because at that point, an ex-offender is no longer more likely to commit a crime than other similar individuals of the same age in the general population.
+Because at that point, the individual is no longer more likely to commit a crime than other similar individuals of the same age in the general population.

 The concept of redemption or the expungement of a criminal record has important implications beyond employment.
 A redemption date or expungement of a criminal record may be relevant to other aspects of daily life, such as the ability to get public housing, receive certain public benefits, and obtain admission to and financial aid for college.